seerreenna/seerreenna.github.io/about.md

 </div>

 <div class="card">
-<h1 class="header">Intrests & Passions</h1>
+<h1 class="header">Interests & Passions</h1>
 <div class="body">
 <ul>
-  <h4>Intrests: </h4>
+  <h4>Interests: </h4>
   <ul>
-    <li>I have a very strong intrest in innovation and engineering solutions, so naturally I am very interested in <em>Artificial Intelligence and Machine Learning</em>.
-Read more on my intrest in ML/AI <a href= "/coming-soon" >here</a>. </li>
+    <li>I have a very strong interest in innovation and engineering solutions, so naturally I am very interested in <em>Artificial Intelligence and Machine Learning</em>.
+Read more on my interest  in ML/AI <a href= "/coming-soon" >here</a>. </li>
-    <li>Additioanlly with my background in econometrics, I enjoy analyzing the world in a "bigger picture" way by asking difficult questions. </li>
+    <li>Additionally with my background in econometrics, I enjoy analyzing the world in a "bigger picture" way by asking difficult questions. </li>
   </ul>
   <ul>
   <h4>Passions:</h4>
     <li><em>Learning</em> is one of my biggest passions- I live for the feeling of my worldview completely changing with new information.
 With each nuance, I aim to understand the world around me to the fullest extent.</li>
-    <li>On the more personal side, I enjoy watching and anlyzing basketball (Go Clippers!), optimizing my skincare routine, and playing various video games (see the pokeball toggle and slowpoke above).</li>
+    <li>On the more personal side, I enjoy watching and analyzing basketball (Go Clippers!), optimizing my skincare routine, and playing various video games (see the pokeball toggle and slowpoke above).</li>
   </ul>
 </ul>
 </div>